parth166/M3G-ClinicalDermatology/README.md

 **Final Diagnosis Prediction:**
 As the culmination of our methodology, we provided GPT-4 with the contextual findings from the previous step, prompting it to select the most likely disease from the top candidates.
 This final prediction represented GPT-4's integrated analysis of both the visual and textual data, alongside the reasoning developed throughout the process.

+## How To use the code
+(a) pip install requirements.txt

+(b) Create a folder on your path and add the input data in json format.
+Follow the instruction on the dataset above.
+Also include image files.

+(c) Specify file names in main.py

+(d) run: python main.py

 ### Conclusion
 This methodology represents a novel application of AI in the field of dermatology, harnessing the synergy between advanced language models and clinical imagery.
 Through iterative reasoning and detailed visual-textual analysis, our approach seeks to enhance diagnostic accuracy and efficiency in dermatological practice.